 It’s the year of customer centricity for the financial services sector

-According to a recent KPMG study, over 63 percent of banking CEOs admit they need to significantly improve their understanding of customers.
-It may be an uncomfortable truth but the financial services sector (finserv) and customers have always had a rocky relationship despite the likes of insurance providers, the banks and payment companies knowing more about the ins and outs of consumer’s habits than even their closest friends or partners.
+According to a recent KPMG study, over 3-in-5 banking CEOs (63%) admit they need to significantly improve their understanding of their customers.
+It may be an uncomfortable truth but the financial services sector and their customers have always had a rocky relationship despite the likes of insurance providers, the banks and payment companies knowing more about the ins and outs of our habits than even our closest friends or partners.
 And yet, at times, it’s like they don’t know us at all.

 With the explosion of online due to the COVID-19 pandemic, the finserv industry is more competitive than ever.
 More and more online-only propositions are emerging on a regular basis, grabbing consumers’ attention with brightly coloured debit cards and devastatingly attractive insurance deals.

 The KPMG study also reveals that 65% of banking CEOs say they need to improve their innovation processes and execution, indicating finserv professionals may lack confidence in their digital capabilities.
 Financial services need to be comfortable disrupting their business models.
 They need to be agile.
 And it starts with customer data to provide value at every stage of the customer relationship.
 Here are some of the emerging trends finserv marketers must prepare for to stay ahead of the curve in 2021: